Floquet-driven indirect exchange interaction mediated by topological insulator surface states: Spin Susceptibility

-where $\chi^{ab}(\boldsymbol{R}_n)$ is the spin susceptibility or the spin correlation function, with the Matsubara spin susceptibility given by:
+where $\chi^{ab}(\boldsymbol{R}_n)$ is the spin susceptibility or the spin correlation function, with the Matsubara spin susceptibility given by

 where $\tau$ is the imaginary time, $T_{\tau}$ is the imaginary time ordering operator and $\langle\cdots\rangle_0$ denotes the thermal average with respect to the effective Hamiltonian in Eq.~\eqref{vvHamilt5}.
+The exchange interaction energy between the two impurities is given by

 In order to determine the exchange energy, we first proceed to calculate the spin susceptibility in this section.
 Using Wick's theorem, Eq.~\eqref{sus0} can be written in terms of the single-particle Green's functions $G$ as

-where $\mu_B$ is the Bohr magneton and the single-particle Matsubara Green’s function is given by
+where $\mu_B$ is the Bohr magneton, $\beta=1/(k_B T)$ and the single-particle Matsubara Green’s function is given by

-The denominator of Eq.~\eqref{sus1} can be shown to have the following form using the Feynman parameterization\cite{Liu1}:
+The denominator of Eq.~\eqref{sus1} can be shown to have the following form using the Feynman parameterization~\cite{Liu1}: